Travelling with pets

 D = height of your pet in its natural standing position, from the top of its head or ear tip to the floor, whichever is higher

 If more than one pet is travelling with you, they must be housed in separate containers.
-Puppies or kittens from the same litter may occupy the same container if they're three months or older, and weigh less than 14kg together.
+Puppies or kittens from the same litter may occupy the same container if they're three to six months of age, and weigh less than 14kg each.
 A maximum of two puppies or kittens are allowed in each container.

 Visit IATA for more details.